open-telemetry/oteps/text/trace/0170-sampling-probability.md

-The hypothetical `sampler.adjusted_count` attribute is used throughout these examples to demonstrate this concept, although the proposal below for OpenTelemetry `Span` messages introduces a dedicated field with specific interpretation for conveying head sampling probability.
+The hypothetical `sampler.adjusted_count` attribute is used throughout these examples to demonstrate this concept, although the proposal below for OpenTelemetry `Span` messages introduces a dedicated field with specific interpretation for conveying parent sampling probability.

 ### Span sampling